 Lentulidae cannot fly, but they can jump just like their kin.
 And speaking of jumping, many can fly incredibly long distances as needed, which means a human-sized cricket could easily prove a match for Superman.
 Additionally, some species can consume poisonous plants or disguise themselves as leaves.

-When taking to the skies, a grasshopper can jump 10 times its length high and 20 times its length in distance.
-Not quite as high as a camel cricket, but to put it in perspective, if we had the same ability, the average person could jump the length of an American football field in one leap and Lebron James would be out of a job unless the hoops were put on towers.
+When taking to the skies, a grasshopper’s powerful jumping legs let it leap 10 times its length high and 20 times its length in distance.
+Not quite as high as a camel cricket, but to put it in perspective, if we had the same ability, the average person could jump the length of an American football field in one leap and Michael Jordon would be an average joe unless the hoops were put on towers.

 #7 – Tobacco